-Physics is known as the knowledge of nature and is the natural science that studies matter, motion and its behaviour through space and time.
-While studying physics, pupils learn more about energy and force.
+Physics is a broad subject that covers many different topics.
+The study of physics is known as the knowledge of nature.
+It looks at the natural science that studies matter, motion and its behaviour through space and time.
+By studying physics you're going to have to learn more about energy and force.

-In the United Kingdom, physics and its various sub-topics such as energy can be studied as a GCSE subject when students are in their last years of secondary school.
+In Canada, physics and its various sub-topics such as energy can be studied when students are in grade 11 or 12.

-Superprof will now examine the GCSE Physics Syllabus' first topic of Energy in order to help potential students decide if this syllabus is for them.
-Since there are various examination boards across the United Kingdom offering GCSE qualifications, we will closely review the GCSE Physics Syllabus that is offered by the Assessment and Qualifications Alliance (AQA) in a series of articles.
+Superprof will now examine the high school Physics Syllabus' first topic of Energy in order to help potential students decide if this syllabus is for them.
+Since there are various examination boards across Canada offering high school qualifications, we will closely review the High School Physics Syllabus.

 - Magnetic: the energy is stored when repelling poles have been pushed closer together or when attracting poles have been pulled farther apart from each other.
 Examples of this energy store can be seen in fridge magnets and compasses.